Fixed asset: Non-current assets

-A baking firm's current assets would be its inventory (flour, yeast, etc.), the value of sales owed to the firm from credit extended (i.e. debtors or accounts receivable), and cash held in the bank.
-Its non-current assets would be the oven used to bake bread, motor vehicles used to transport deliveries, and cash registers used to handle cash payments.
-While these non-current assets have value, they are not directly sold to consumers and cannot be easily converted to cash.
+A bakery's current assets include its inventory—such as flour, yeast, and other ingredients—the value of sales owed to the business from credit transactions (accounts receivable), and cash held in the bank.
+Its non-current assets consist of items like the ovens used for baking, delivery vehicles, and cash registers.
+While these non-current assets hold value, they are not intended for direct sale to customers and cannot be readily converted into cash.

 Non-current (fixed) assets are items of value that the organization has bought and will use for an extended period of time, typically including land and buildings, motor vehicles, furniture, office equipment, computers, fixtures and fittings, and plant and machinery.
 These often receive a favorable tax treatment (in the form of a depreciation allowance) in contrast to short-term assets.

 Note that the cost of a fixed asset is its purchase price including import duties, after subtracting any deductible trade discounts and rebates.
 It also includes the cost of transporting and installing the asset on-site and an estimate of the cost of dismantling and removal once it is no longer needed due to obsolescence or irreparable breakdown.